We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 While not particularly scientific, I’ve used this tactic previously, and found it effective.

-I was wary of using automated software, figuring that was more likely to raise a red flag with Twitter and was aware of their policies on the issue.
+I was wary of using automated software, figuring that was more likely to raise a red flag with Twitter (as it was at the time) and was aware of their policies on the issue.

 So I took a manual approach, hiring someone to spend time doing it on a daily basis for me for a short while.